RikkaApps/Shizuku-API/README.md

 * Remote binder call

-  Binder calls as root (or adb).
-In short, the experience is same to calling Android APIs such as `getInstalledPackages`, but as the identity of root (or adb).
+  Call any Android APIs which uses binder (such as `getInstalledPackages`) as the identity of root (or adb).

 * User service

-  Run app's own Java service under root (or adb).
-The experience is petty similar to [Bound services](https://developer.android.com/guide/components/bound-services).
-JNI is  supported.
+  Similar to [Bound services](https://developer.android.com/guide/components/bound-services), but the service runs as the identity of root (or adb).
+JNI is also supported.

+## Requirements

+Shizuku and Sui requires the user to install something first.

+#### Sui

+- Requires Magisk
+- Requires the user to install two Magisk modules, "Riru" and "Riru - Sui"

+#### Shizuku

+- Requires root or adb
+  - For adb, it's required to manually restart with adb everytime on boot
+  - For adb, of course, only has limited permissions of adb
+- Requires the user to install a standalone app, Shizuku

+## Make a choice

+For root-only apps, continue to support the old school "su" or not, you may have to make this choice.

+Since Sui is possible to be bundled in Magisk in the future (Riru is already in Magisk), abandon old school "su" is not a bad choice.

 For existing applications, there is an API that allows you to create a "sh" as root (or adb), so you can always do what was previously possible.